GingL/EARN/README.md

 ## Introduction

 This repository provides a validation set to evaluate the complex relationship reasoning for Referring Expression Grounding (REG) task.
 REG aims to distinguish the target from other objects in an image, usually the same category.
-Since people tend to use context information to describe a particular object, relationship reasoning is important for REG, which is also the main challenge.
-Under complicated situation, the relationship can be very difficult for REG model to learn.
+Since people tend to use context information to describe a particular object, relationship reasoning is vital for REG, which is also the main challenge.
+Under the complicated situation, the relationship can be very difficult for the REG model to learn.
-Hence, we gather the referring expressions with higher-order or multi-entitiy relationship from the original RefCOCO, RefCOCO+ and RefCOCOg validation and test set to evaluate the ability of models to reason the complex relationship.
+Hence, we gather the referring expressions with higher-order or multi-entity relationships from the original RefCOCO, RefCOCO+ and RefCOCOg validation and test set to evaluate the ability of models to reason the complex relationship.
 You can download the validation set in [cache](cache/prepro/).

 ## Prerequisites